-Also, many businesspeople and entrepreneurs tend to overestimate the strength of their memory.
+Also, entrepreneurs tend to overestimate the strength of their memory.

-Many businesspersons find themselves relying on a handshakes or oral deals instead of having a written contract that clearly sets forth the parties’ rights and obligations.
+Many businesspersons find themselves relying on handshakes or oral deals instead of having a written contract that sets forth the parties’ rights and obligations.

-However, this seemingly cooperative approach to doing business may actually increase the likelihood of future disputes.
+However, this seemingly cooperative approach to doing business may increase the likelihood of future disputes.

 Advantages & Benefits of a Written Contract